 Market Stability Report

-The Market Stability Report (MSR) explains how care and support services are performing across a region, and whether the local care market is sustainable for the people who rely on it.
+The Market Stability Report (MSR) explains how well care and support services are working across a region.
+It also looks at whether these services can continue to meet the needs of the people who rely on them.

-In Wales, the Social Services and Well-being (Wales) Act 2014 sets expectations for how people are supported and how services are planned.
-As part of this, local authorities work with partners to publish reports that describe the state of the care and support market and highlight risks and priorities for keeping services stable.
+In Wales, the Social Services and Well-being (Wales) Act 2014 sets out how people should be supported and how services should be planned.
+As part of this, local authorities work with partners to produce reports.
+These reports describe the current care and support market and highlight any risks and priorities for keeping services stable.

 How the Code of Practice relates

-The Welsh Government’s Code of Practice sets out how social services should work and how organisations should collaborate.
-It also expects MSRs to give an overall view of care and support and to consider whether the market for regulated services is stable.
+The Welsh Government’s Code of Practice explains how social services should work and how organisations should work together.
+It expects Market Stability Reports to give an overall view of care and support services and consider whether the market for regulated services is stable

 More detailed reports